 - Dial 2-1-1 to connect with an Indiana 2-1-1 navigator who can help you find the resources you need 24 hours a day, seven days a week.

-- All tenants remain responsible for paying their rent, and those who fail to do so may be evicted.
+- All tenants are responsible for paying their rent and utilities, and those who fail to do so may be evicted or have utilities disconnected.
 If you are having trouble keeping current or catching up, talk to your landlord about setting up a payment plan.

 - Some banks may let borrowers affected by COVID-19 delay payments.
 Contact your lender before your mortgage payment is due to discuss your options.